-1. Push the rightarrow button to the off position.
+- 1. Push the 🖘 button to the off position. - 2.
+Turn the air control dial to the position. - 3.
+Move the fan control dial to the desired position.

-2. Push the 🖍 button in.

-- 3. Move the fan control dial to the desired position. - 4.
-Push on the air conditioner button.
+- 4. Push on the air conditioner button.
 The indicator light comes on. - 5.
-Move the temperature control lever to the desired position.
+Move the temperature control dial to the desired position.